Watch the video of Shanna Dawes short talk and the TR14ers’ performance at TEDxExeter 2013.

 The TR14ers’ first dance workshop took place in October 2005.
 They now have more than 800 members aged between 8 -18 years and on average 90 attend free Street Dance/Hip Hop dance workshops every week.

 Since they began there has been a significant impact on the lives of the young people involved, and the town itself.
-From healthier lifestyles, by doing more exercise, eating more fruit, less incidence of smoking (many of the dancers have quit altogether), and better focus at school.
+From healthier lifestyles, by doing more exercise, eating more fruit, less incidence of smoking (many of the dancers have quit altogether), and buy antibiotics better focus at school.
 However, perhaps the most important outcome is the raised collective self esteem of the young people themselves who have at long last shaken off the mantle of shame felt about living in Camborne.
 The TR14ers are living proof that ‘dance’ can change ‘community’.